 As used in this vulnerability description, the term library includes the interface to the operating system, which can be specified only for the language used to code the operating system itself, such as in C.[20] In this case, any program written in any other language faces the inter-language interoperability issue of creating a fully-functional signature.

 When the application language and the library language are different, then the ability to specify signatures according to either standard can be absent or can be very difficult.
-Thus, a translator-by-translator solution can be necessary, which increases the probability of incorrect signatures (since the solution is recreated for each translator pair).
+Thus, a translator-by-translator solution is often necessary, which increases the probability of incorrect signatures, since the solution is recreated for each translator pair.
 It is possible that incorrect signatures are not caught during the linking phase.

 Applicable language characteristics